-In 2020, after nearly four years, the new QUIC and HTTP/3 (H3) protocol specifications [7, 24] are finally nearing completion.
-This long period is a testament to their complexity, as they combine decades of best practices, lessons learned from TCP, SCTP and HTTP/2 (H2), and advanced new features (like zero Round-Trip-Time (RTT) connection establishment) into a new Web protocol suite.
-To help verify that the protocols' design choices actually hold up in practice and to prepare for deployment, several parties have been continuously updating over 18 different QUIC/H3 implementations [2].
+that the protocols' design choices actually hold up in practice and to prepare for deployment, several parties have been continuously updating over 18 different QUIC/H3 implementations [2].
 These stacks are regularly tested on their so-called "interoperability", whereby clients from one implementation test features of servers from other codebases.
-This is done both manually and automatically in projects such as QUIC Tracker and QUIC Interop Runner [3, 35].
-Despite this, bugs are still regularly uncovered (several by our research) and the more advanced features are often not yet well supported or finetuned.
+This is done both manually and automatically in projects such as QUIC Tracker and QUIC Interop Runner [4, 37].
+Despite this, bugs are still regularly uncovered (several by our research) and more advanced features are often not yet well supported or finetuned.

 This is partly because existing tests mainly consider compatibility of the protocols' binary wire image and the mandatory parts of the specifications (i.e., MUST and MUST NOT).
 There are however many protocol features and situations for which the guidelines are much less clear and up to the developer's choice.
-These features, such as Flow Control, Condeveloper's choice.
 These features, such as Flow Control, Congestion Control, Data Multiplexing, Packetization, and 0 RTT are often more difficult to evaluate in an automated fashion, yet arguably can have a large impact on protocol performance and behaviour.
-A good example of this can be found in H2's highly complex Prioritization setup [41], which controls how bandwidth is distributed across concurrent Web page resource downloads (§3.2).
+A good motivating example of this can be found in H2's highly complex Prioritization setup [45], which controls how bandwidth is distributed across concurrent Web page resource downloads (§3.2).
 This system was added late in H2's design and poorly validated prior to deployment.
-Consequently, even today, 5 years after the protocol's standardization, many H2 servers and clients do not properly support this feature [13, 30, 41], and it was decided to fully redesign it for H3 [32].
-As such, we feel it is imperative to evaluate implementations of these more loosely defined QUIC features.
+Consequently, even today, 5 years after the protocol's standardization, many H2 servers and clients do not properly support this feature [15, 32, 45], and it was decided to fully redesign this for H3 [34].
+As such, we feel it is imperative to evaluate implementations of these more loosely defined features.